Doc Savage: Original Film projects

 Writer/director Shane Black was set to direct a film adaptation for Original Film and Sony Pictures.
 Black would also co-write the screenplay with Anthony Bagarozzi and Chuck Mondry.
 The film version will be set in the 1930s and will include the Fabulous Five.
 Neal H. Moritz will produce.
 In September 2013, talking about the difficulty in casting the character, Black commented, "He's the perfect physical specimen, people look at him and they are over-awed by the symmetry and perfection he exudes."
 In June 2014, it was revealed that he wanted Chris Hemsworth for the lead role but Hemsworth was never officially announced or attached to the project.

 On May 22, 2016, Black told Thrillist that he would like to make the movie with Dwayne Johnson, stating, "I made a decision that Dwayne is the guy.
 I would like to do Doc with Dwayne Johnson if we can make that work.
 It's on the back burner while he's busy."
 On May 30, 2016, Johnson confirmed on his Instagram account that he will be starring as Savage in the film, also hinting that the character is being dubbed the "World's First Superhero", mentioning that Savage's published appearance pre-dated that of Superman's (who debuted in 1938).
 Johnson also included the hashtag "#World'sFirstSuperhero".
 On April 11, 2018, Johnson said he and Black were still eager to do the project, but, "That project had a few issues, not creative issues but more so business affairs issues—where the project once was, who had rights to it, where we were trying to move it to.
 There was a lot of that, which we're still kind of working through."

 On February 19, 2020, it was announced Original Film would, instead, shift development to a television series.
 The project is a co-production with Sony Pictures Television and Condé Nast Entertainment.
+In May 2026, Black confirmed the series was still proceeding, with Neal H Moritz producing.